3. Planning RTW

 A structured return to work program

 It is uncommon that employers encounter TBI within their workforce and providing guidance via a written return to work plan that specifies the schedule of upgrading tasks and hours, specific restrictions and compensatory strategies will be required to help facilitate a successful outcome.
+Employers often benefit from empathic support and detailed information to help them understand the person’s functional challenges and how they can best support this.

 Hours